Cedar Forests and Branches

 Plants

 A unique set of plant species are found throughout the cedar forests.
-Other than cedar, sphagnum moss is abundant in these areas.
-Even more plants include mountain laurels, sheep laurels, and smilax thorn bushes that can be found near cedar branches.
+In addition to cedar, sphagnum moss is abundant in these areas.
+Additional plants include mountain laurels, sheep laurels, and smilax thorn bushes, which can be found near cedar branches.

 Sphagnum moss